CHELTENHAM FESTIVAL DAY 3 TIPS

 Kim Muir Challenge Cup

 The final action of Cheltenham Day 3 tips comes from the Kim Muir Challenge Cup, which is a chance for amateur jockeys to have their moment in the spotlight.
-Chambard won last year’s edition for trainer Venetia Williams at a huge 40/1.
-Domesday Book had won at the same odds in 2017 so it is definitely a race to treat with caution.
+Chambard won the 2022 edition for trainer Venetia Williams at a huge 40/1, and Domesday Book won at the same odds in 2017, so it is definitely a race to treat with caution.
+Last year saw another double-figure priced winner, although Angels Dawn was much shorter odds at 10/1.

 We Got You Covered For Each Day of The Cheltenham Festival